dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 > **Note**: The relying party should send `icrc29_status` messages in short intervals.
 It is expected that some of the messages will be lost due to being sent before the signer is ready.

-After the `"result": "ready"` response has been received, the relying party can send [ICRC-25](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_25_signer_interaction_standard.md) messages to the signer using the [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.
+After the `"result": "ready"` response has been received within a reasonable timeframe, the relying party can send [ICRC-25](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_25_signer_interaction_standard.md) messages to the signer using the [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

 ## Authentication

 * The relying party must authenticate the signer by checking if both:
   - The received message `source` property is equal to the `window` that was opened.
-  - The received message `origin` property is equal to the `origin` property in the `"result": "ready"` message received when communication channel was established.
+  - The received message `origin` property is equal to the `origin` property in the `"result": "ready"` response received when communication channel was established.
 * The signer must authenticate the relying party by checking if both:
     - The received message `source` property is equal to the `window.opener`.
     - The received message `origin` property is equal to the `origin` property in the `icrc29_status` message received when communication channel was established.